mkatzef/world-vote/README.md

 ## Next steps
-* Get double-handle range slider
-* Connect votes to db
+* Add dummy data with IDs of existing prompts (Add dummy users to test this part of data flow)
+* Add filters based on tags (show only the cells with tag ratio in [min, max])
-* Add recall for modification
+* Add location compatibility filter (cosine similarity)
-* Display user token when "logged in"
 * Add google ads to web app
 * Move database processing to amazon
-* Add filters based on tags (show only the cells with tag ratio in [min, max])
 Optional:
 * Add vote categories
 * Add vote search